emilypx/appfair.github.io/index.md

 As a sandboxed app, only a certain set of system files can be accessed without adding the `files.user-selected.read-write` permission to the `Sandbox.entitlements` file and the corresponding

+### How can I open and debug the app in Xcode?

+You can open the `App.xcworkspace` file in `Xcode.app`, which is a workspace that is pre-configured to use your own `/App/` fork's swift package, as well as containing an `.xcodeproj` file that is necessary for the building and packaging of the app's release artifacts.

+All your code, however, must reside in the SPM package itself, which is your `/App/` fork's `Sources/App/` folder.

+Do not edit the `App.xcodeproj` folder directly, since it doesn't link to swift package folder.
+Any changes made either the `App.xcworkspace` or `App.xcodeproj` files will be ignored during the fair-ground's `integrate` phase, so you should avoid making changes there that are meant to be included in the app's eventual build.
+Instead, you should prefer to use the `Package.swift` manifest as well as local resources for the customization of your app's metadata.

 ### What can I change in the Package.swift file?